 Nonetheless, I’m here to talk to you about the Little Five Points (L5P) Halloween Festival & Parade.
 L5P is an eclectic neighborhood in Atlanta, who also happens to be the home of the best burger in the United States (at The Vortex – you’re welcome!).
 Halloween here is serious business, and costumes and floats will not disappoint.

-For example, the Wavery Hills Sanatorium Haunted House is not a made up name, but in fact, used to be a sanatorium.
+For example, the Wavery Hills Sanatorium Haunted House is not a made-up name but used to be a sanatorium.
 Paranormal tours are available from March through August, and on these tours, you can learn more about the sanatorium history.
 Maybe even encounter an otherworldly force.

-The city also hosts a parade and festival, shows, and the Jack O’ Lantern Stroll where you can see more than a 1,000 beautiful and lighted up carved pumpkins.
+The city also hosts a parade and festival, shows, and the Jack O’ Lantern Stroll, where you can see more than 1,000 beautiful and lighted up carved pumpkins.
 These are great options if you want to enjoy a milder version of Halloween instead.

 Halloween Horror Nights bring a ridiculous amount of people to Universal Orlando during select nights in September and October.

-The haunted houses take around a year to be completed, and the attention to detail is what separates this event from others.
-In addition to the haunted houses, which in occasions are themed after famous horror movies or series, you can find scare zones through the park and enjoy Halloween themed shows, food, and drinks.
+The haunted houses take around a year to be completed, and the attention to detail separates this event from others.
+In addition to the haunted houses, which on occasion, are themed after famous horror movies or series, you can find scare zones through the park and enjoy Halloween-themed shows, food, and drinks.

 HHN target audience is adults, but if kids are part of your spooky trip to Orlando, there is a good option.
 Mickey’s Not-So-Scary Halloween Party at the Magic Kingdom Park.
-Here, kids can trick-or-treat through the park, dress up, meet their favorite Disney characters, and be mesmerized by a special firework show prepared just for the occasion.
+Here, kids can trick-or-treat through the park, dress up, meet their favorite Disney characters, and be mesmerized by an impressive firework show prepared just for the occasion.

 Charleston, South Carolina